redjax/nvim/README.md

 	- Run `Plug` install command(s):
 	  - `nvim +PlugInstall +PlugUpdate +qa`
 	- Run with `nvim` to make sure there are no errors.

+## Directory Structure

+My `init.vim` sources configuration & plugin installations from the `conf/` directory.
+The root level of `conf/` should only be environment/common files.
+This is where my `autocmd` rules file, key mappings, environment configuration, & plugin manager files are.

+Configurations for plugins are loaded from the `plugin-conf` directory in a `for` loop inside `init.vim`.
+When adding new config files, you don't need to add lines to `init.vim`.
+The order sourcing is configured in `init.vim` is for compatibility, and to ensure things load in the correct way.

+The `autoload/` directory is created by `vim-plug` upon installation.
+You don't need to mess with anything in that directory.

+The `colors/` directory stores my themes for Vim/Nvim.
+I'm still working on figuring out how to get these installed correctly through `vim-plug`.

 ## Vim/Nvim Plugins